Multi-Factor Authentication

 Receiving Duo multi-factor authentication codes via SMS is an option for users who cannot access a smartphone or tablet but do own a mobile devices capable of receiving SMS messages, but users are encouraged to use the Duo Mobile app if at all possible.

-Users who cannot access a smartphone or tablet and cannot receive SMS messages may request approval from their supervisor for a code-generating token that will be provided by KU Information Technology.
-Users will need to be aware of potential syncing issues, token costs, and how to maintain the tokens.
+Employees who cannot access a smartphone or tablet and cannot receive SMS messages may request approval from their supervisor for a code-generating token that will be provided by KU Information Technology.
+Students who cannot access a smartphone or tablet and cannot receive SMS messages must contact IT for further information.

 Duo may, at its discretion, drop app support for older versions of mobile operating systems.
 Duo maintains the full list of supported devices.